VN22

+Development

+The VN22 was developed by Chongqing Tiema Industrial Group, a subsidiary of Norinco, as the successor to the WZ551 series of wheeled armored vehicles that had been exported to over 30 countries since the 1990s.
+Development began in 2018, with the design team focusing on addressing feedback from existing WZ551 operators regarding insufficient protection, simple fire control systems, and inadequate engine power.
+The vehicle was designed with a modular architecture to accommodate various mission requirements through different weapon stations and armor configurations.

 Design

+Layout

 Like many contemporary wheeled AFVs, the design of the VN22 is split into three main sections.
 The front situates both the driver, along with the engine that is mounted in a separate compartment to the right of the driver.
-The middle houses both the commander and the operator of the remote controlled weapon station mounted on top of the hull.
+The middle houses both the commander and gunner or operator of the remote controlled weapon station mounted on top of the hull.
 The rear space is reserved for accommodate for up to eight mounted infantry.

 Armament

 The first VN22 shown at Zhuhai Airshow 2021 was armed with the UW5 remotely operated turret housing a 30 mm autocannon and two anti-tank guided missiles on a retractable mount that is protected inside the turret when not in the firing position.
 Both the gunner and commander are equipped with independent panoramic sights with thermal imagers.

-Since the VN22 was designed to be modular, the platform can be mounted with a variety of different turrets offering various weapon configurations.
+Since the VN22 was designed to be modular, the platform can be mounted with a variety of different turrets offering various weapon configurations including RCWS systems such as the UW5 and UW4B, as well as manned options.

 Protection

 The vehicle has appliqué armour plating covering the majority of the vehicle.
 When fully equipped, they give the vehicle the ability to protect against 14.5 mm amour-piercing rounds from all directions.
-The VN22 also features a V-shaped hull for enhanced protection against landmines and IEDs.
+It also features a V-shaped hull for enhanced protection against landmines and IEDs.

-In terms of active protection, the vehicle is equipped with 10 smoke grenade dischargers on the front of the turret.
-The VN22 is also equipped with the GL6 hard-kill active protection system (APS), with one launcher containing two charges being mounted on top of both sides of the turret.
+The VN22 (UW5) is equipped with 10 smoke grenade dischargers on the front of the turret, as well as the GL6 hard-kill active protection system (APS), with one launcher containing two charges being mounted on top of both sides of the turret.
 The GL6 is similar in both form and function to comparative active protection systems, such as the Israeli Iron Fist.

+Mobility

+According to Margalla Heavy Industries Limited, a wholly owned subsidiary of Heavy Industries Taxila, the Faaris/VN22 uses a 570 hp (425 kW) engine mated to a 7-speed automatic transmission.